On This Page

 Accommodating Employees with Autism Spectrum

-People with ASD may develop some of the limitations discussed below, but seldom develop all of them.
-Also, the degree of limitation will vary among individuals.
-Be aware that not all people with ASD will need accommodations to perform their jobs and many others may only need a few accommodations.
+Autism Spectrum Disorders may involve some of the limitations discussed below but seldom all of them.
+Also, the degree of limitation will vary from person to person.
+Be aware that not all people on the autism spectrum will need accommodations to perform their jobs and many others may only need a few accommodations.
 The following is only a sample of the possibilities available.
 Numerous other accommodation solutions may exist.

 Questions to Consider: